 - 2006 and earlier, IMD or noise increased 3 dB.
-This was published as the dynamic range, either IMD or noise limited. - With the 2007 2011 method, phase noise buried the IMD product. - 3-Hz filter used for the third-order dynamic range measurement, and the published values were greater than in 2006 and before. - Non synthesized rigs (S-Line / C-Line) would not have any reciprocal-mixing issues.
+This was published as the dynamic range, either IMD or noise limited. - With the 2007 2011 method, the IMD product was usually buried in phase noise. - 3-Hz or 1-Hz filter used for the third-order dynamic range measurement resulted in values greater than in 2006 and before. - Non synthesized rigs (S-Line / C-Line) would not have any reciprocal-mixing issues.